Living with Lyme Documentary

 F. clinically diagnosed cases (where tests are negative but suspicions still high based on history of tick bites, history of bulls-eye rashes etc) are also not recorded

 G. there is a concern over whether the current secondary test (Western Blot/Immunoblot) which is offered in Porton Down England is excluding tests for borrelia garinii, which is the strain most associated with neuro borreliosis (there are cross over of symptoms between other strains but this is the one most often linked with neuro Lyme).

 Considerable Underestimate says HPSC

 In this article the HPSC say ’50 cases per annum would be a considerable underestimate’.

 I do hope that improvements in testing would help us track cases much more efficiently & better still, why not record all stages of the disease, not just the more disseminated neuro cases?
-Our look at Lyme statistics in Ireland from 2010 (PDF) shows that numbers can certainly vary depending on which study you read!

 Please note that Lyme is progressive, however some can develop symptoms slowly & some much more quickly.
 This may depend on strain, state of immune health, number of co-committing infections & so on.
 The difference in presentation can therefore lead to confusion when seeking a diagnosis as a doctor may remember one case & see a completely different set of symptoms in another!

 To see Irish related studies check out the following: